feross/queue-microtask/README.md

 ### fast, tiny `queueMicrotask` shim for modern engines

+- Use `queueMicrotask` in all JS engines.
 - No dependencies.
 Less than 10 lines.
 No shims or complicated fallbacks.
-- Use `queueMicrotask` safely in all JS engines
+- Optimal performance in Node and all modern browsers.
-- Fallback to `process.nextTick` in Node.js 10 and earlier
+  - Fallback to `process.nextTick` in Node.js 10 and earlier (optimal)
-- Fallback to `setTimeout` in old browsers
+  - Fallback to `setTimeout` in old browsers (slow)

 ## install